ehagerty/LMS8001-Companion/docs/hardware/index.rst

    detailed
    changelog

-The :doc:`overview` page provides a high-level summary of the hardware design and components locations, while the :doc:`detailed` page takes a look at the various blocks and connector pinouts.
+The :doc:`overview` page provides a high-level summary of the hardware design and component locations, while the :doc:`detailed` page takes a look at the various different blocks in more detail, along with providing connector pinouts.

 The :doc:`changelog` documents the revision history and updates made to the board over time.

 The hardware design files, including schematics and PCB layouts, are available in the `LMS8001 Companion GitHub repository`_.